History of Halifax, Nova Scotia: Responsible government

-Crimean War
+Crimean War (1853-1856)

 Citizens of the former City of Halifax fought in the Crimean War.
 The Welsford-Parker Monument in Halifax is the oldest war monument in Canada (1860) and the only Crimean War monument in North America.
 It commemorates the Siege of Sevastopol (1854–1855).

 Located at the mouth of the Sackville River, Bedford was originally known by several names, such as Fort Sackville, Ten Mile House, and Sunnyside.
 It used the name Bedford Basin (named after the Bedford Basin) from 1856 to 1902, when it was shortened to just Bedford, taking its name from the Duke of Bedford who was the Secretary of State in 1749.

 Dartmouth saw a surge of local industries in the 1850s.
 The Dartmouth Marine Slips opened in 1858 just in time to benefit from the surge in shipping during the American Civil War.
 Nearby, the Starr Manufacturing Company was built near the Shubenacadie Canal in the late 1850s.
 The factory employed over 150 workers and manufactured ice skates, cut nails, vault doors, iron bridge work and other heavy iron products.
 The Mott's candy and soap factory, employing 100, opened at Hazelhurst (near present-day Hazelhurst and Newcastle Streets).
 The Symonds Foundry employed a further 50 to 100 people.
 The Stairs Ropeworks, later Consumer Cordage, was built in the North End of Dartmouth on Wyse Road, constructing an industrial suburb for its 300 workers and surviving the Halifax Explosion.
 The ropeworks survived as a pub until 2012 when it was demolished by Sobeys to construct a supermarket.
 As the population grew, more houses were erected and new businesses established.
 Subdivisions such as Woodlawn, Woodside and Westphal developed on the outskirts of the town.